cloud-gov/cg-site/content/docs/apps/experimental/private-egress.md

 title: Communicating with private external services
 ---

-You can set up all, or just a subset, of your applications to be able communicate privately and securely with external services in your agency infrastructure or with other cloud providers.
+You can set up all, or just a subset, of your applications to be able to communicate privately and securely with external services in your agency infrastructure or with other cloud providers.

 ## How it works